 After graduating Magna Cum Laude from Duke University with a degree in zoology, Teepa worked as a night-time desk clerk at the Carolina Inn in Chapel Hill, NC.
 She then went from volunteering at a day program that served elders and people with developmental disabilities to being a full-time assistant there, while she explored what she wanted to do professionally.
 In 1978, she entered the University of North Carolina – Chapel Hill’s (UNC-CH) brand-new Occupational Therapy (OT) Master’s Program and was in its first graduating class in 1980.
 She gave her first speech to over 500 OTs in San Antonio, Texas, under the direction of Joan Rogers.
 She finished her 30-minute presentation in under 20 minutes.
 Lots of nervous energy, to say the least, but a great way to get over her fear of speaking in a hurry.
 Shortly after that, she published her first article with Joan in the official journal of the American Occupational Therapy Association.
 After graduation, Teepa consulted in a continuing care retirement community, two local home health companies, and a local nursing home for two years until she began working with UNC.

 Teepa was an interdisciplinary team member and clinical associate professor at the UNC-CH School of Medicine's Program on Aging, and a coordinator and care manager for CAP Medicaid waiver services in North Carolina.
 She has served in a wide variety of leadership and advisory positions in professional organizations at both the state and national levels, including the Alzheimer's Association, Alzheimer's Foundation of America, AOTA, and NBCOT.
 She’s currently working with a number of national and international projects and organizations.
-She is currently on the board of the US Dementia Action Alliance, the Alzheimers Support Network in Naples, Florida, and has been asked to join the Advisory Board of Dementia Alliance International, led by Kate Swaffer.
+She currently offers time and support for many advocacy and support networks across the world.

 Teepa is an advocate for those living with dementia and has made it her personal mission to help families and professionals better understand how it feels to be living with the challenges and changes that accompany various forms of the condition so that life can be lived fully and well.
 Her company, Positive Approach to Care, was founded in 2005 and offers education to family and professional care providers all over the world.
 Her training, services, and products are available through video, online education, and in-person trainings and consulting.